 Scott Spritzer, D.O.

-There are many different types of seizures.
-The most common example is a grand mal seizure, which features violent muscle contractions and a loss of consciousness.
-Other types of seizures are less apparent and may include lip smacking, staring, loss of awareness, unusual finger motions or repetitive chewing or swallowing.
+There are multiple types of seizures.
+The most common is a grand mal seizure, which features violent muscle contractions and loss of consciousness.
+Other types of seizures are less apparent and may include lip smacking, staring, loss of awareness, unusual finger motions, or repetitive chewing or swallowing.

-Seek medical attention
+Seek medical attention:

 Seizures can be frightening, but remembering these tips will help you provide the right care for your loved one.
-More detailed information and resources about seizure first-aid can be found through the Epilepsy Foundation.
+More detailed information and resources about seizure first aid can be found through the Epilepsy Foundation.